zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullsmall.rst

  Scenario Full Small
 =====================

-This scenario involves the presence of a single tenant and does not use the backup functionality.
+This scenario involves the presence of a single tenant and is suitable for small infrastructure up to thousands of accounts, with complete set of |product| functionalities.
 The scenario can be deployed either using the :ref:`scenario-sm-playbook`, or :ref:`manually
 <scenarioa-manual>`, Node by Node.
 In both cases, make sure you
 :ref:`configure the internal network <scenarioa-manual>`.